jccarrigan/OilandGasAssetEvaluation/README.md

 ![r2](Plots/r2.png)
 ![RMSE](Plots/rmse.png)

 Distribution comparisons between the actual production metrics and predicted values are provided below.
-As one can see,  while these models were unable to fully predict the production information in question, they did capture the general nature of the production information.
+While these models were unable to fully predict the production information in question, they did capture the general nature of the production information.

 ![4yearAverage](Plots/4Year/DistributionComparisonAverage.png)
 ![4yearCorrelation](Plots/4Year/CorrelationAverage.png)